 9. Select Payment Method

-In case you are new to Android, or have never setup a payment method, you will be prompted to select a payment method now.
+If you are new to Android, or have never setup a payment method, you will be prompted to select a payment method now.

 Note: You won’t be able purchase paid apps without setting up a payment method.